 Finally, if you’re having your house leveled, make sure you have a licensed plumber who specializes in testing plumbing systems come out after the foundation is leveled.
 A lot of foundation companies don’t tell you that your lifetime warranty depends on the static test holding.
 If you don’t have it fixed, you’re guaranteed to have foundation issues in the near future.

 Make sure you know what you’re getting yourself into when buying a new home.
-If you have any questions about these tests, please give us a call or shoot us an email.
+If you have any questions about these tests or would like to schedule a plumbing repair service, please give us a call or shoot us an email.
 We’d be happy to help you!